stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 CPU limitations can be very different even in same series.
 So, do not use blindly my configuration.

-BIOS have a lot additional configurations for undervolting and overclocking just like TDP (Thermal Design Power) but this requires extensive knowledge in CPU/Chipset/etc. power management and not part of this documentation.
+BIOS have a lot additional configurations for undervolting and overclocking just like TDP (Thermal Design Power) but this requires extensive knowledge in CPU/Chipset/etc. power management and not a part of this documentation.
 For more information check links provided below.

 **Useful information**